Zakariajouhari1/JetGuard-Road-Following-and-Collision-Avoidance/README.md

+## JetGuard
+Introducing JetGuard, the brainchild of Zakaria Jouhari, a smart and agile robot designed to master autonomous navigation and obstacle avoidance.
+With the power of AI and the Jetson Nano platform, JetGuard effortlessly follows roads and swiftly detects and dodges obstacles in real-time.
+It's more than just a robot; it's your trusty sidekick for exploring the world of robotics and AI.

 ## Combined Jetbot Road Following and Collision Avoidance Tasks

 This repository combines the functionalities of Jetbot Road Following and Collision Avoidance tasks.
 It was created as a requirement for receiving the Nvidia Jetson AI Specialist Certificate.